 Greece isn’t so big on Christmas – Easter is their big celebration.
-But Greece does do Christmas lights and every year, in some form or another, in Athens – Syntagma Square is the place you’ll see them.
-Occasionally they’ll have live music to welcome in Christmas in Greece.
+But Greece does do Christmas lights and every year, in some form or another, in Athens – Syntagma Square is the best place to see Christmas lights in Athens.
+Occasionally they’ll have live music to welcome in Christmas in Greece too.

 In 2013 Greece decorated their squares throughout the country with boats, to represent the strong seafaring nation that they are .
 It was particularly poignant in that year as the economy reached a crisis point – boats represent a meaning to the Greeks; hope.
 The symbol was that ‘Greece sails forever’.
 More can be read about the interesting message here.